spack/spack/lib/spack/docs/contribution_guide.rst

 Registering Runners
 ^^^^^^^^^^^^^^^^^^^

-Contributing computational resources to Spacks CI build farm is one way to help expand the capabilities and offerings of the public Spack build caches.
+Contributing computational resources to Spack's CI build farm is one way to help expand the capabilities and offerings of the public Spack build caches.

 * Runner Registration Token
 * OIDC Authentication

-Spack runners utilize OIDC authenication for connecting to the appropriate AWS bucket which is used for coordinating the communication of binaries between build jobs.
-In order to configure OIDC authenication, Spack CI runners utilize a script with minimal dependencies.
+Spack runners use OIDC authentication for connecting to the appropriate AWS bucket which is used for coordinating the communication of binaries between build jobs.
+In order to configure OIDC authentication, Spack CI runners use a script with minimal dependencies.
 This script can be configured for runners as seen here.

 .. code-block:: toml